IBM-Bluemix-Docs/node/configuration.md

 ### Understanding service credentials

 Your application configuration information for services is stored in the `localdev-config.json` file in the `/server/config` directory.
-The file is in the `.gitignore` directory to prevent sensitive information from being stored in git.
-The connection information for any configured service that runs locally, such as username, password and hostname, is stored in this file.
+The file is in the `.gitignore` directory to prevent sensitive information from being stored in Git.
+The connection information for any configured service that runs locally, such as user name, password, and host name, is stored in this file.

 The application uses the configuration manager to read the connection and configuration information from the environment, and this file.
 It uses a custom built `mappings.json`, found in the `server/config` directory, to communicate where the credentials can be found for each service.